 In the past, I felt that it would be awkward to conduct therapy through text, Mostly because I couldn’t understand how this would compare to face-to-face talk therapy – a type of therapy where the non-verbal communication can be so important and helpful for the therapeutic process.
 The whole idea of using text in therapy was strange to me.
 And I questioned its effectiveness.

 After learning how to do online therapy (and a lot of exercise in e-counseling) my belief in the process has completely changed.
 I now fully see the value and effectiveness of online therapy.
 And I realize that there are many people who prefer it and benefit greatly from it.

-What is Online Counseling?
+What is Online Therapy or Counseling?

-Online counseling is the provision of professional mental health counseling services through the Internet.
+Online therapy or counseling is the provision of professional mental health counseling services through the Internet.
 Services are typically offered via real-time chat and video conferencing.
 Some clients use online counseling in conjunction with traditional psychotherapy.
 Currently, however, a growing number of clients are using online counseling as a replacement for face-to-face talk therapy.

 e-counseling: When using either phone or Zoom video call, the communication is instant.
 And it is still possible to pick up on the nonverbal cues that are part of the communication process.

-Who would benefit from Online Counseling?
+Who would benefit from Online Therapy or Counseling?

 - People who like convenience, accessibility, confidentiality, etc. that comes with electronic media.

 - People who often travel away from home

 - People with busy time schedules that make setting up an online counseling session difficult